dys-trujillo/learningGit/README.md

 git status: verify which files were changed

+To register a change:

-git add: add changes
+1. git add: add changes in order to commit

-git commit: register changes in repo (use -m + "message" to include title)
+2. git commit: register changes in repo (use -m + "message" to include title)

-git push: upload changes into repo
+3. git push: upload changes into repo

+To update branches and repo:

-git pull: download changes from others/changes made directly in github
+1. git pull: download changes from others/changes made directly in github